Jean Becker

 Rich and Nancy Kinder Chair of Constitutional Democracy, Professor of History, Kinder Institute Director, sextonj@missouri.edu

-Sexton specializes in the political and economic history of the nineteenth century.
-His research situates the United States in its international context, particularly as it related to the dominant global structure of the era, the British Empire.
-His most recent book, A Nation Forged by Crisis: A New American History (Basic Books, 2018), argues that international forces shaped the course of U.S. history during its greatest moments of transformative change.
+Sexton specializes in the political and economic history of the nineteenth century, situating the United States within its international context, especially in relation to the British Empire.
+In A Nation Forged by Crisis: A New American History (Basic Books, 2018), he argues that moments of transformative change in U.S. history have been shaped by international forces.

-His other books include Debtor Diplomacy: Finance and American Foreign Relations in the Civil War Era, 1837-1873 (Oxford, 2005; 2nd ed.
+His other works include Debtor Diplomacy: Finance and American Foreign Relations in the Civil War Era, 1837–1873 (Oxford, 2005; 2nd ed.
 2014) and The Monroe Doctrine: Empire and Nation in Nineteenth-Century America (Hill and Wang, 2011).
-He also has published four major collaborative projects: The Global Lincoln (co-edited with Richard Carwardine, Oxford, 2011); Empire’s Twin: U.S. Anti-Imperialism from the Founding to the Age of Terrorism (co-edited with Ian Tyrrell, Cornell, 2015); Crossing Empires: Taking U.S. History into Transimperial Terrain (co-edited with Kristin Hoganson, Duke 2020); and, also co-edited with Kristin Hoganson, The Cambridge History of America and the World: Vol. 2, 1820-1900 (Cambridge, 2021).
+He has co-edited several collaborative volumes: The Global Lincoln (with Richard Carwardine), Empire’s Twin (with Ian Tyrrell), Crossing Empires (with Kristin Hoganson), and The Cambridge History of America in the World: Vol. 2 (also with Hoganson).

-Sexton enjoys working with enterprising students, undergrad or grad, who set their own intellectual agenda.
-When he is not reading or talking history, he is cheering for KC sports teams and following British politics.
+Sexton enjoys working with enterprising students, undergraduate or graduate, who set their own intellectual agendas.
+When not reading or talking history, he cheers for Kansas City sports teams and keeps a close eye on British politics.

 .